 The greatest benefit of big data doesn’t revolve around how much data you have, but what you can do with it.
 With big data, you can take information from a number of different sources and analyze it to facilitate smart decision making.
 Decisions supported by massive amounts of data enable businesses to anticipate needs, mitigate risk, deliver relevant products, personalize services and optimize the customer experience.
 In the end-to-end process of decision making, big data ensures that all the decisions are well-informed.

 Big data can transform how decision-makers view business problems and shape the way in which they’re approached.
 Businesses leveraging big data are able to analyze information efficiently and derive valuable insights in a timely manner.
 With markets continuing to evolve, organizations using this information can adapt and make real-time decisions more quickly than their competitors.
 When equipped with big data, companies can not only make reactive decisions but proactive decisions ahead of market fluctuations.
+You can check this course Data Science for Business for more learnings.

 How Big Data is Used in PR